To keep students safe, schools must be able to quickly and accurately screen every visitor. While this sounds simple, it’s easier said than done.

 But, SchoolPass is much more than visitor management.

-SchoolPass combines visitor management, dismissal change management, carline automation, attendance tracking, license plate scanning, bus boarding management, and after school program management into one connected platform that’s directly integrated with your SIS.
+SchoolPass combines visitor management, dismissal change management, campus health and wellness, carline automation, attendance tracking, license plate scanning, bus boarding management, and after school program management into one connected platform that’s directly integrated with your SIS.